jamespfennell/texcraft/README.md

 ## Performance

-One of the hardest parts of implementing a TeX engine is matching the high performance of Knuth's original implementation.
+One of the hardest parts of implementing a TeX engine is matching the performance of Knuth's original implementation.
-The Texcraft project maintains benchmarks for measuring performance and comparing them to pdfTeX.
+The Texcraft project maintains benchmarks in `crates/performance` for measuring performance and comparing them to pdfTeX.
-These currently report that Texcraft is 5-10% faster, though we expect that Texcraft's numbers will regress as more features are added.
+At time of writing these report that Texcraft is about 15% faster, though we expect this will regress as more features are added.

-For context, when the first benchmark was introduced Texcraft was over seven times slower than pdfTeX!
+For context, when the first benchmark was created Texcraft was over *seven times slower* than pdfTeX!

 ## See also